London Country North East: Sovereign Bus & Coach

 Sovereign Bus & Coach took over three former London Country North East depots in the 1989 split, namely Hatfield, Stevenage and St Albans.
 These were quickly joined by the operations and Stevenage depot of Jubilee Coaches, an independent which had previously taken several contracted routes from LCNE, but found it had bid too low for the routes and could no longer fulfil its operations.
 Hatfield garage was closed in 1989, and a new site established at Welwyn Garden City.
 Another operator, competitor Welwyn Hatfield Line, was taken over in January 1990 and retained as a separate subsidiary for several years.
 Most of Sovereign's Stevenage operation was sold to Luton & District (successors to London Country North West) in 1990.
 In 1991 the owning AJS Group was wound up.
 Two directors formed the Blazefield Group, and purchased Sovereign Bus & Coach and most of AJS Group's other operations.
-At the time Sovereign operated 76 vehicles.
+At the time, Sovereign operated 76 vehicles.

 Some expansion followed.
 In October 1991 a new offshoot, Sovereign Buses (Harrow), was formed to operate a number of London Regional Transport contracts won by the company.
 In August 1994, the company's position in London strengthened with the acquisition of the 43-vehicle Borehamwood Travel Services, which brought tendered route 13 run with AEC Routemasters, under Sovereign operation.
 BTS was renamed Sovereign London and merged with the Harrow operation.

 The company's fleet and operations remained largely static until 3 November 2002, when Blazefield sold Sovereign London to Transdev.

 Sovereign contracted further in 2002 with the sale of the St Albans operation to Centrebus.
 Centrebus sold the depot to Uno in March 2008.

 By 2002, Sovereign's fleet amounted to just 45 vehicles.
 Stevenage depot was closed and a smaller garage in the same town acquired, with Arriva Shires & Essex taking over the old site.
 Finally, in January 2005, the remainder of Sovereign was sold to Arriva Shires & Essex.
-Having previously acquired the successors to the former London Country North West, London Country South West and London Country South East companies as well as County Bus & Coach, Arriva now owned all of the former London Country Bus Services apart from the St Albans operation.
+Having previously acquired the successors to the former London Country North West, London Country South West and London Country South East companies as well as County Bus & Coach, Arriva now owned all of the former London Country Bus Services depots apart from the St Albans operation.